 In Islam the wife’s rights are absolute and no one can take them away from her.
 She is her own person, with her own identity and voice.
 Let’s look at some of the many important rights a wife has in Islam.

 “And give to the women (whom you marry) their ‘Mahr’ with a good heart” (Quran 4:4)

 Mahr is a set amount that is agreed upon by both the parties (husband and wife) and the wife is entitled to it legally once she signs the marriage contract and consummates.
 The husband is by the Islamic Law, bound to pay the Mehr whenever the wife demands it.
-Although the best practice is to hand over her dowry immediately after marriage.
-The dowry is kept in Islam as a safety net for her.
+Although the best practice is to hand over it to her immediately after marriage.

 Respect And Kindness